What Is Data-Driven Marketing & Why Is It Important?

 Does it help in customer retention?

 Most definitely!
-You will know the customers, their behaviour, and their preferences; thus, you can add more personal touches that bring them back for more.
+You will know your customers, their behaviour, and their preferences; thus, you can add more personal touches that bring them back.

 What are some of the common mistakes in data-driven marketing?

-Common missteps occur when focusing on the wrong metrics, disregarding poor data quality, and failing to act upon insights.
+Common missteps include focusing on the wrong metrics, disregarding poor data quality, and failing to act on insights.

 How will I know if my data-driven marketing effort was successful?